bobuss/localize.io/README.md

 	$ curl -i http://localhost:8130/127.0.0.1

 	HTTP/1.1 404 Not Found
-	Content-Type: text/plain
+	Content-Type: application/json
 	Connection: keep-alive
 	Transfer-Encoding: chunked

-	No localization found.
+	{"message":"No localization found."}

 Finaly, a last case is provided if you mispealed the IP in the URI, by send us a 400

 	$ curl -i  http://localhost:8130/127.0.0

 	HTTP/1.1 400 Bad Request
-	Content-Type: text/plain
+	Content-Type: application/json
 	Connection: keep-alive
 	Transfer-Encoding: chunked

-	No IP address found in the URI.
+	{"message":"No IP address found in the URI."}

 License
 -------